morpheus18-glitch/Algorithm-OS/README.md

 # Algorithm Dashboard

-This project provides a lightweight dashboard for running and visualizing algorithms such as the Travelling Salesman Problem (TSP) and Dijkstra's shortest path.
-The frontend is written in vanilla JavaScript with D3.js for visualization, while the backend uses FastAPI.
+This project provides a lightweight dashboard for running and visualizing algorithms.
+The frontend uses vanilla JavaScript with D3.js and Three.js while the backend is built with FastAPI.
+Results are stored in SQLite and streamed to the browser via Server‑Sent Events.

 ## Features

-- Upload datasets in JSON format and run algorithms through the dashboard
+- Upload datasets by selecting or drag‑dropping JSON files
 - Real‑time visualization of paths and graphs
+- Live logs streamed from the backend
+- Benchmark multiple algorithms on the same dataset
+- Persistent results stored in SQLite with replay capability
+- Search UI powered by a FAISS index built from scraped documents
 - Easy to extend: drop new Python scripts into `backend/algorithms`
 - Optional Docker Compose setup for running frontend and backend
 - Export results as CSV